hoereth/i18n-maven-plugin/doc/README_JAVA.md

 - [messages_de.properties](../src/test/resources/messages_de.properties)
 - [messages_fr.properties](../src/test/resources/messages_fr.properties)

 Note: It is common to have a default file "messages.properties".
-It will be created if you add an empty locale to the locale-config element of your [i18n.xml](../src/test/resources/i18n.xml) file.
+It will be created if you add an locale with empty value="" to the locale-config element of your [i18n.xml](../src/test/resources/i18n.xml) file.

 ## Java Accessor